crillab/metrics/docs/md/wallet.md

 ### Dynamic Plots

-Dynamic plots can be called by simply giving a new parameter of these previous static figures `dynamic`.
+Dynamic plots can be called by simply setting the `dynamic` parameter to `True`.

 For example:

 ```python
 my_analysis.get_scatter_plot(dynamic=True)
 ```

-> A global view of the dynamic plots is given in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/dynamic_analysis.ipynb).

 ## Advanced Usage